 - Dedicated Software Apps: Bitwarden thankfully does offer a suite of apps for desktop, mobile, browser extensions and even a web-based login.

 BitWarden is head-and-shoulders better than the rest of the free options that you’ll find on the internet, many of which only work for Windows computers or don’t have dedicated mobile apps.
+It’s possible to use the free version without needing to upgrade, but keep in mind that they’ll try to up-sell you to their paid version later.

-Using Bitwarden as a password manager is just one step towards Online Security.
+Using Bitwarden as a password manager is just one step towards online security.
 To take six more steps read 7 Absolutely Free Online Security Tools.

 Best Free Password Manager